Russian disinformation: Debunking Russian disinformation

-The European Union and NATO both set up special units to analyze and debunk falsehoods.
+The European Union (EU) and NATO both set up special units to analyze and debunk falsehoods.
 NATO founded a modest facility in Latvia to respond to disinformation.
-An agreement by heads of state and governments in March 2015 let the EU create the European External Action Service East Stratcom Task Force, which publishes weekly reports on its website "EU vs Disinfo."
+An agreement by heads of state and governments in March 2015 let the EU create the European External Action Service East Stratcom Task Force, which publishes weekly reports on its website "EU vs Disinfo".
 The website and its partners identified and debunked more than 3,500 pro-Kremlin disinformation cases between September 2015 and November 2017.

 In 2016, the US government established the Global Engagement Center (GEC) as an agency within the United States Department of State to counter foreign propaganda efforts.
 When explaining the 2016 annual report of the Swedish Security Service on disinformation, spokesman Wilhelm Unge stated: "We mean everything from Internet trolls to propaganda and misinformation spread by media companies like RT and Sputnik."
 RT and Sputnik were created to focus on Western audiences and function by Western standards, and RT tends to focus on how problems are the fault of Western countries.
 Russia's television outlet RT (formerly known as Russia Today) and the Sputnik news agency are state-sponsored media.

 Research has tested methods to debunk the effects of Russian disinformation, particularly in the context of the Russian war against Ukraine.
 One study examined how inoculation can empower individuals of Russian descent living in the West against pro-Kremlin disinformation.
 The study found that having a Russian identity and being exposed to Russian media is correlated with a heightened susceptibility to disinformation.
 However, inoculation was shown to improve participants' ability to recognize and perceive disinformation as less credible, heighten perceptions of Russia's responsibility for the war, and strengthen solidarity with Ukraine.